My notes to you- you can skip the italics and go right to symptoms if you want.

 -“Pushing through” (physically, emotionally, mentally)

--Physical Exercise (depending on how bad you have it this is anything from sitting upright to actual exercise)
+-Physical Exercise (depending on how bad you have it this is anything from rolling over in bed to actual exercise)

-Some personal warning signs that tell me I am overdoing it and should rest BEFORE I get PEM:
+Some personal warning signs that tell me I am overdoing it and should rest BEFORE I get PEM (but you may have different ones):

 -A sunburned feeling on the face